peterjobes/jekyll-now/_posts/2019-07-23-tested-on-the-fells.md

 I'd added eight peaks to my growing list of Wainwrights but it was deflating to have to quit.
 The weather was a massive factor, it made hard work of everything over 500m and navigating in it was hard.
 In the circumstances, attempting my extended route via Maiden Moor and Hindscarth Ridge was a mistake.
 I'm left with the frustration of not knowing if I'd have finished had the weather been better.

-To go back to the quote I started with, yesterday I set out to find out how tall I was.
+To go back to the quote I started with, yesterday I got in over my head to find out how tall I was.
 The answer, surprisingly for such a tall man, was not quite tall enough – yet.